Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

 To clean up your Azure IoT Hub it's surprisingly simple.

-1. From a command prompt where the "Azure CLI 2.0" is in the path run:
+1. From a command prompt where the "Azure CLI 2.0" is in the path run the following command, and enter `y` to confirm the operation:

     > **Note**: You could of course also just log in to the portal and delete the resource group from there.

     ```bash
-    az group delete <resource-group-name>
+    az group delete --name <resource-group-name>
     ```

     For example, with our `marsgroupsea` name from above:

     ```bash
-    az group delete marsgroupsea
+    az group delete --name marsgroupsea
     ```